mbgriz/vertex-earth/README.md

-# Three.js Interactive Vertex Earth
+# Three.js Interactive Vertex Earth (React + TypeScript)

-Demonstration of an interactive globe rendered using Three.js, complete with a gradient background and orbit controls.
+Demonstration of an interactive globe rendered using Three.js, now wrapped in a React 19 + TypeScript app, complete with a gradient background and orbit controls.
 The globe uses custom shaders to apply textures, elevation, and alpha transparency.

 ## Features